 Regardless of that though, Sairek glared icy daggers at the paper in his hands, which was currently crumpling slightly within his shaky grip.
 “The… The audacity!
 What is this…!?
 It’s half contract, half threat!”
 He seethed.

-Cyial gestured to take a look, and Sairek resisted shoving the damnable paper at him.
+Cyial gestured to take a look, and Sairek resisted shoving the damn paper at him.
 The demon looked over the contract with Nayleen as well.
 Cyial’s eyebrows furrowed as he read and soon his teeth clenched, gripping the paper tightly just like Sairek had a moment ago.
 “What a… bitch!”
 He cursed, his voice growling.
 Varhi snorted in amusement.
 Cyial using such language was rare and unusual.
 “Why did you sign this—?”
 The demon demanded him.

 Varhi opened his eyes and looked at him.
 “Because like I said, it was either we got something out of this, or we didn’t and she took me anyway and I wouldn't even be here right now.
 There are, apparently, a couple of things I, and only I can offer her: Not to resist her and provide her my cooperation, along with a bribe to stay within the city longer if she gives me what I want...